 Hannah confronts her past while helping a pregnant patient

 Early in the episode, Dean comes to see Hannah and apologizes for missing her call from the night before as he was out with Jennifer.
-She’d like to cancel the baby shower but is worried that she’ll disappoint everyone, as he admits the only disappointment she should worry about is her own as she notes she’ll try not to call him late again.
+She’d like to cancel the baby shower but is worried that she’ll disappoint everyone.
+He admits the only disappointment she should worry about is her own as she notes she’ll try not to call him late again.

-Dr. Schumacher arrives, and Hannah brings her up to speed on her status and concerns with the rate of change she’s observed.
-As they prepare to scrub in, Dr. Schumacher seems to insinuate that Hannah wasn’t being fair to her patient, as Hannah points out her objective is to make sure their patient survives, as she will not let the mother die on the table.
+Dr. Schumacher arrives, and Hannah brings her up to speed and lays out the concerns with the rate of change she’s observed.
+As they prepare to scrub in, Dr. Schumacher seems to insinuate that Hannah wasn’t being fair to her patient, as Hannah points out, her objective is to make sure their patient survives, as she will not let the mother die on the table.
 Dr. Schumacher points out she’s done 27 of these surgeries and never lost a patient, a record she has no intention of breaking.

 Complications arise during the surgery, and Hannah cuts the cord early so that she can save the mother.
 Luckily, both baby and mom seem to be okay.